Hosting and bandwidth provided by MacHost.

 • Photos cannot be "streamed" only "synced".

-• No ability to purchase content directly from the Apple TV and limited support for streaming video directly from the Internet.
+• As originally shipped, no ability to purchase content directly from the Apple TV and limited support for streaming video directly from the Internet.

-• No support for "true" 5.1 channel surround sound.
+• Originally no support for "true" 5.1 channel surround sound (added with a subsequent software update).

 • Relatively expensive for the functionality provided.

-Basically, if you want an easy way to present the iTunes content stored on your household computers on a recent television then the Apple TV is worth consideration.
-As of January 15, 2008, Apple also has added the capability to rent movies directly from the television via Apple TV.
+Basically, if you wanted an easy way to present the iTunes content stored on your household computers on a recent television when the original Apple TV was released, it was worth consideration.
+On January 15, 2008, Apple also added the capability to rent movies directly from the television via Apple TV.

 << Apple TV Q&A (Main)